ARIES-Embedded/riscv-on-max10/Cores.md

 ## Interrupts

 Interrupts are managed by a custom interrupt controller and combined to the single interrupt input signal of Serv, which was previously used for a timer.
+Interrupts are enabled globally by setting the *mie*-bit in the *mstatus*-csr and the *mtie*-bit in the *mie*-csr.

+The core then is interrupted if a bit in both registers *menable* and *mpending* is set.
+The *IRQ_M_SOFT* bit of *mpending* is set if the register *softinterrupt* holds a value equal to nonzero.
+The *IRQ_M_TIMER* bit is asserted, if the value of *mtime* is greater than or equal to *mtimecmp*.
+The *IRQ_M_EXT* bit is set, if an external interrupt is asserted and the corresponding bit is set in *ext_enable*.

 On interrupt the HAL will query the interrupt controller for the status and call the corresponding IRQ handlers.
 Serv does not have a rdtime register built in, instead the mtime register of the interrupt controller can be used.
+The HAL will also provide the neccessary functions for setting up the interrupts.

 The interrupt controller for the demo files is located at address **0x00010000**.